 10 Years of Green Impact

 Some projects have included our Arts Tower Blackout where the University's iconic building was cast into darkness to save energy, a thermal imaging project to visualise heat loss in University buildings, planting vegetables in University grounds and litter picks across campus and the city.
-In recent years, departments have taken increasing control of their Green Impact projects allowing staff to get more involved and shape their department's outlook.
+In recent years, departments have taken increasing control of their Green Impact projects allowing staff to get more involved and shape their department's approach to sustainability.

 Green Impact is a great way of staff getting directly involved in changing sustainability outcomes on the ground and in their workplaces!